Pre and Post-Disaster Recovery for Community Organizations and Local Government

 - IS-288.a, The Role of Voluntary Organizations in Emergency Management

 - IS-505, Religious and Cultural Literacy and Competency in Disaster

 - IS-634, Introduction to FEMA’s Public Assistance Program

-- Map Your Neighborhood is a great place to start building resilience at the neighborhood level.
+- Our neighborhood preparedness programs are a great place to start building resilience at the neighborhood level.
 Please contact PublicEducation@emd.wa.gov for more information.

 - The National Disaster Preparedness Training Center at the University of Hawaii offers courses on emergency management, response and recovery topics.